Dr. Hugh Agnew

 Dr. Christina Manetti

-Polish Cultural Center (Dom Polski), Seattle, USA
+Polish Cultural Center (Dom Polski), Seattle, Washington, USA

 Ph.D., History, University of Washington, 1998